 The words ‘wild’ and ‘hybrid’ are not often mentioned in the same sentence – but it’s important to remember that the hybrid-powered Toyota Prius is a convention-defying machine.
 In fact, our most technologically advanced road-going car has often been the target of specialist tuners – we’ve even had a go at producing a modified Prius or two ourselves.

 Here then is a brief rundown of some of the world’s wackiest – and yet still strangely sensible – examples of all three generations of Prius.

 Not long after the launch of the first-generation Prius in the UK, Toyota GB demonstrated the reliability of the innovative new drivetrain by building the world’s first hybrid rally car.
 And then proceeded to race it on a marathon 5,000-mile rally from the north of Sweden to the Red Sea in Jordan.
-Admittedly, with a completely standard engine it wasn’t the fastest car in the FIA-sanctioned event, but it was one of the most reliable, securing a fantastic 14th place overall.
+Admittedly, with a completely standard engine the modified Prius rally car wasn’t the fastest car in the FIA-sanctioned event, but it was one of the most reliable, securing a fantastic 14th place overall.

 3. Windcheating design

-Other notable mentions include the 300bhp 3.4-litre Prius currently racing in Japan’s Super GT championship – and it’s not just about Prius, as the intriguing 420bhp Yaris Hybrid-R concept about to be unveiled at the Frankfurt Motor Show proves.
+Other notable mentions include the 300bhp 3.4-litre Prius currently racing in Japan’s Super GT championship – and it’s not just about Prius, as the intriguing 420bhp Yaris Hybrid-R unveiled at the Frankfurt Motor Show proves.

 Do you know of any hybrid Toyota vehicles that could be described as radical, wild or crazy?
 Or have you done something unique to personalise your car?